musicero/musicero/README.md

 ## 🌟 **Oliver Tango Mitchango** 🌟
+- 💻 Your average ThinkPad user
+- 🕴️ Brags more about using vim than actually using it
+- 🐧 Linux ricing veteran
-- 🌱 Currently learning Rust, C++, C, Python and Lua.
+- 🌱 Currently learning Rust, C++, C, Python and Lua
 - 💞 Interested in collaborating on unix stuff
-- 💻 Linux ricing veteran